-The proposed method also obtains superior results compared to adversary-based methods Wang et al. 2019 (C. Wang, Wang, and Liang 2019).
-These methods aims to extract pose-invariant feature.
-While pose and expression couple with each other in 2D images in a complex non-linearly mode, which is still challenging.
+The proposed method also obtains superior results compared to adversary-based method Wang et al. 2019 (C. Wang, Wang, and Liang 2019).
+This method aims to extract pose-invariant features.
+This is challenging since in 2D images, pose and expression couple with each other in a complex nonlinear manner.

-Furthermore, the proposed method achieves better performance than subspace-based method such as Eleftheriadis et al. 2014 (Eleftheriadis, Rudovic, and Pantic 2014), Zhang et al. 2016 (T. Zhang et al. 2016) and Liu et al. 2021 (Liu et al. 2021).
-These methods always extract hand-craft feature firstly and then map it to common subspace, our method employs an end-to-end training approach, which ensures the model eventually reaches a consistent optimum.
+Furthermore, the proposed method achieves better performance than subspace-based methods such as Eleftheriadis et al. 2014 (Eleftheriadis, Rudovic, and Pantic 2014), Zhang et al. 2016 (T. Zhang et al. 2016), and Liu et al. 2021 (Liu et al. 2021).
+These methods first extract hand-crafted features and then map them to a common subspace.
+Our method employs an end-to-end training approach, ensuring that the model eventually reaches a consistent optimum output.

 CONCLUSION

-In this paper, we proposed a text-assistant pose-aware method that make use of the guidance of the pose features and the expression texts for pose and expression classification simultaneously.
-Specifically, the training is divided into two steps: first, the pose features are obtained by the pose feature extractor as prior knowledge, the correctness has been verified experimentally.
-Second, pose features and the expression text features obtained by the text feature extractor are utilized to generate attention maps.
-The weighted facial image feature by the attention maps are utilized for pose and classification.
-Comparing with homogeneous-modality attention, we adopt cross-modality to make fully use of semantic information from the expression texts.
-Meanwhile, different from eliminating the influence of pose, our method preserves pose information and recognizes pose and expression simultaneously, which is more reasonable.
+This paper proposes a facial expression recognition method that leverages pose features and expression texts for pose and expression classification.
+Specifically, the training is divided into two steps.
+First, the pose feature extractor obtains the pose features as prior knowledge.
+Next, attention maps are generated using the pose and expression text features obtained by the text feature extractor.
+The facial image features weighted by the attention maps are utilized for pose and classification.
+Rather than using homogeneous-modality attention, we adopt cross-modality attention to make full use of semantic information from expression texts.
+Instead of eliminating pose influence, our method preserves pose information and recognizes pose and expression simultaneously.